TTashev/MedianSet/README.md

-# MedianSet data structure, supporting insertion of element and extraction of median.
+# MedianSet data structure.
+supporting insertion of element and extraction of median.